-In town square, this structure made of Muldoon limestone with red Pecos sandstone trim was completed in 1894.
+This structure made of Muldoon limestone with red Pecos sandstone trim was completed in 1894.
 It has affectionately been called "ugly enough to be beautiful."
 Flamboyant design with cupolas, turrets and gewgaws is typical of period.
-At South Main and East Market streets.
+South Main and East Market streets.

 This red brick structure represents a rare example of the Norman castellated architectural style.
-In former cells, the county museum exhibits furniture from early settlers' homes, frontier kitchen and early farming implements.
-Open 1–5 p.m.
-Sat.–Sun.
-315 E. Market St. at Brazos Street.
+In former cells, the museum exhibits furniture from early settlers' homes.
+Open 1-5 p.m.
+Sat.-Sun.
+315 E. Market St. At Brazos Street.

 This small, rustic park, set in rolling, forested terrain offers a campground popular with RVers, a swimming pool, a park store and a creek for anglers.
 There is a nine-hole course with club and cart rental available.
-About four miles southwest of Lockhart via U.S. 183 and F.M.
-20. Admission and ...
+Admission charge.
+About four miles southwest of Lockhart via U.S. 183 and F.M...

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet